Fencing rules: Electronic scoring

 In the case of foil and épée, hits are registered by depressing a small push-button on the end of the blade.
 In foil, the hit must land on the opponent's lame to be considered on-target.
 (On-target hits set off coloured lights; off-target hits set off white lights.)
 At high level foil and épée competitions, grounded conductive pistes are normally laid down to ensure that bouts are not disrupted by accidental hits on the floor.
 In sabre, an on-target hit is registered whenever a fencer's blade comes into contact with the opponent's lamé jacket, cuff or mask.
 Off-target hits are not registered at all in sabre.
 It has been proposed that a similar arrangement (non-registration of off-target hits) be adopted for foil.
 This proposal is due to be reviewed at the 2007 FIE Congress.
-In épée the entire body is on-target, so the subject of off-target hits does not arise (unless one counts the hits which miss the opponent entirely and land on an ungrounded section of the floor - needless to say doing so on purpose is considered cheating).
+In épée the entire body is on-target, so the subject of off-target hits does not arise (unless one counts the hits which miss the opponent entirely and land on an ungrounded section of the floor – needless to say doing so on purpose is considered cheating).
 Finally the competitors' weapons are always grounded so hits against an opponent's blade or coquille do not register.

 In foil and sabre, despite the presence of all the gadgetry, it is still the referee's job to analyze the phrase and, in the case of simultaneous hits, to determine which fencer had the right of way.

 Criticism of electronic scoring

-"Electric" fencing has not been without its problems.
-One of the most talked about has been the registration of glancing hits in foil.
+One of the most common criticisms of electronic scoring has been the registration of glancing hits in foil.
 Traditionally, a valid, "palpable" hit could only be scored, if the point were fixed on the target in such a manner, as would be likely to pierce the skin, had the weapon been sharp.
 However, the electric foil point (the push-button on the end of the blade) lacks directionality, so hits which arrive at a very high angle of incidence can still register.